-October is here, and that means several things: school and extracurriculars are back in full swing, summer clothes can finally be packed away for the year, and it’s time to get creepy with your Halloween decor and costume planning.
-Halloween is the best, honestly – I can’t wait to cover our yard in skeletons and steal my kids’ miniature chocolate bars for weeks on end.
+October is here, and that means several things: school is back, summer clothes can finally be packed away for the year, and it’s time to get creepy with your Halloween decor and costume planning.
+Halloween is the best, even this year.
+And honestly – I can’t wait to cover our yard in skeletons and steal my kids’ miniature chocolate bars for weeks on end.
 It’s going to be great.

 But here’s the thing.
 Can we collectively agree to NOT be cultural appropriators this year?
 Because it’s high time we knew better but clearly, as a society, we do not.
 (Just watch the news.)

 It’s not just overt racism that’s a problem (though to be clear, that’s a HUGE problem).
 Each and every year, I see them: costumes that stereotype, mock and even sexualize non-white cultures.
 I’m talking about geishas, sugar skull makeup, ‘Indian Princesses’ (the language alone being problematic) and other trivialized representations of people of colour.
 Sometimes, the costume represents a specific person or character (Pocahontas, for example) and other times, it’s something vague, like “Mexican Man” (a real costume sold in stores).
 Don’t even get me started on costumes that involve blackface, which I cannot believe we are still debating in 2020.